PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

 - text content within the Padlet itself
 - video demonstrations
-- various useful files (PDF, Word etc.)
+- various useful files (PDF, Word etc.) and links

 The Padlets are hosted within an ongoing VLE site for all current Law students.